FreddeITsupport98/zypper-automatik-helper-/README.md

 6.  **Launches Terminal (Action):** Clicking "Install" runs the `~/.local/bin/zypper-run-install` script via `systemd-run --user --scope`, which launches your preferred terminal (`konsole`, `gnome-terminal`, etc.) to execute `pkexec zypper dup` interactively.
 7.  **Post-Update Check:** After update completes, runs `zypper ps -s` to show which services need restart and provides reboot guidance if needed.
 8.  **Debug Mode:** If `ZNH_DEBUG=1` (or `true/yes/debug`) is set in the environment, extra debug logs (e.g. `upower` / `nmcli` / `inxi` decisions) are printed to the journal.
-9.  **Manual-Intervention Helper (v54):** If `pkexec zypper dup --dry-run` fails due to a solver/interaction problem (such as a vendor conflict), the notifier shows a dedicated "Updates require manual decision" notification that includes the first `Problem:` line and an **"Open Helper"** button which launches `~/.local/bin/zypper-run-install` so you can resolve it in a terminal.
+9.  **Manual-Intervention Helper (v54+):** When `pkexec zypper dup --dry-run` or the background downloader encounter a solver/interaction problem (such as a vendor conflict), the notifier shows a dedicated, persistent "Updates require your decision" notification.
+It:
+    - Includes a concise summary of the problem (first `Problem:` line when available).
+    - Attempts to parse the dry-run output to show how many updates are pending and a short package preview, so you still see *what* is waiting to be installed even though zypper needs your choice.
+    - Provides an **"Install Now"** / **"Open Helper"** action that launches `~/.local/bin/zypper-run-install` so you can resolve the conflict interactively in a terminal, plus snooze and "View Changes" actions.

 -----